nevermined-io/app_docs/docs/tutorials/builders/02-configure-account.md

 ## 2. Complete your profile information

-In the "Profile" page, you should complete your name and email address.
+In the "Profile" page, you should complete your name, email address and country of residence.
 When you are done, click on the "Save profile" button.

 <p align="center"><img src="/images/tutorials/builders/edit-profile.png"/></p>